grupogita/ONOSP4-tutorial/Exercise 2.0/readme.md

 onos@root> app activate org.onosproject.netconf
 ```

 * List the configuration variables for the implementing class of the HostLocationProviderApplication (i.e. org.onosproject.provider.host.impl.HostLocationProvider).
 Make sure that only the requestArp parameter has value true.
-In case it does not, modify it with the cfg set subcommand
+In case it does not, modify it with the cfg set subcommand.

 `onos@root > cfg get org.onosproject.provider.host.impl.HostLocationProvider`